Twinklebear/Twinklebear.github.io/_posts/2015-12-16-rendering-an-animation-in-rust.md

 over the frames to be rendered that will update the camera's shutter open/close times to span the current frame.
 When firing a new ray into the scene we pick its time value by scaling a random sample in \[0, 1\] into the current shutter time range.
-This way we'll advance the scene forward in time by advancing the camera's shutter time (so we see motion across frames) and will sample a range of time values at for frame while the shutter is open (so we see motion blur in a frame).
+This way we'll advance the scene forward in time by advancing the camera's shutter time (so we see motion across frames) and will sample a range of time values for a frame while the shutter is open (so we see motion blur in a frame).

-An interesting technique to explore is how changing the length of time the shutter is open for each frame effects the captured image.
+An interesting technique to explore is how changing the length of time the shutter is open during a frame effects the captured image.
-In movies the shutter is typically open for 1/48 of a second for a 1/24 second frame time.
+In movies the shutter is typically open for 1/48 of a second for a 1/24 second long frame.
 It's open for half the frame since the shutter that blocks the light is 180 degrees and rotates 360 degrees every 1/24 a second.
-In [Saving Private Ryan](http://cinemashock.org/2012/07/30/45-degree-shutter-in-saving-private-ryan/) they used a 45 degree shutter giving a shutter open time of just 1/192 of a second.
-This results in less motion blur appearing on moving objects since the range of time we sample is much shorter so the object moves a shorter distance while the shutter is open.
+In [Saving Private Ryan](http://cinemashock.org/2012/07/30/45-degree-shutter-in-saving-private-ryan/) they used a 45 degree shutter so the shutter is open for just 1/192 of a second each frame.
+This results in less motion blur appearing on moving objects since the range of time we sample is much shorter, so the object moves a shorter distance while the shutter is open.
 This is not currently supported in tray\_rust but is on my list and should be really cool to implement.
 For example by controlling the shutter speed we can reduce the amount of motion blur we see and create a stop motion appearance in our animations.